 Running ParaView in parallel is also intrinsically more difficult than running the standalone client.
-It typically involves a number of steps that change depending on the hardware you are running on: logging in to remote computers, allocating parallel nodes, launching a parallel program, establishing connections, and tunneling through firewalls.
+It typically involves a number of steps that change depending on the hardware you are running on: logging in to remote computers, allocating parallel nodes, launching a parallel program, and sometimes tunneling through firewalls to establish interactive connections to the compute nodes.
+These steps are discussed in more detail in the next two sections in which we finally return from theory to practical exercises.